federalies/squals/readme.md

 [![squals logo](/assets/readme-art.svg)](http://squals.federali.es)

-**Squals** is an idiomatic cloudformation generator that makes it incredibly easy to share your setup via `npm` or similair.
+**Squals** is an idiomatic cloudformation generator that makes it incredibly easy to share your setups via `npm`, `gist` or similair service.

+AWS (+ Google Cloud, + Azure) have wonderfuly robust infrastructure offerings, but with that comes a not so wonderfully complicated system, documentation, and methods to make all your cloud components.

+Much like React/Vue/Hyperapp have added a reaonable encapulation levels to working with HTMLnodes in their various trees.
+Squals aims to make resuable components. that can be shared, easily added, and most importantly understood with much of the obtuse details ecapsulated away in to the framework.

+Because the benefits significantly outweigh the downsides - a declarative componet manifest approach makes the most sense to acomplish creating cloud components.
+So for squals will support AWS cloudformation, and (eventually) Azure Resource Manager, Google Cloud Resourece Manager too.

-The project goals are to make the system more composeable, contextual, shareable, and done in modern js (actually built in typescript) patterns.
+The project goals are to make systems more composeable, contextual, shareable, and done in modern js (or typescript) patterns.

 ## Goals: